Azure/azureml-examples/CONTRIBUTING.md

 * `tutorials` is for end to end tutorials using AML
 * `concepts` is for API example notebooks of core AML concepts

+### Naming conventions

+Naming conventions are still under consideration.
+For notebooks under `notebooks`, the notebook filename must start with "train" or "deploy".

 ### Testing

 * `run-notebooks` runs on every push and runs all notebooks under `notebooks` and `concepts`